Dealing with dog poop may be one of the more unpleasant parts of being a dog owner.

 Grey and greasy poop can indicate biliary or pancreatic problem.

 This can be a sign that you’re feeding your dog too much fat and means that you need to switch up their diet.
+The image of an unhealthy dog poo chart above is a sign of these issues.

 Why is my dogs poop black?